A Serious Flanders: Part 1

 The Rich Texan attempts to escape from a ruthless debt collector named Kostas Becker and his henchmen Seamus and Collette, but is captured and murdered for not paying his debt.

-Later, Homer and Ned Flanders are collecting trash in the park when Ned stumbles down a hill and finds a bag containing over $173,296 in cash, which he donates to a local orphanage in the name of his grandfather, Sheriff Ned Flanders.
+Later, Homer and Ned Flanders are collecting trash in the park when Ned stumbles down a hill and finds a bag containing exactly $173,296 in cash, which he donates to a local orphanage in the name of his grandfather, Sheriff Ned Flanders.
 Kostas finds out that Ned is the grandson of the former Sheriff, whom he killed over a debt.
 Kostas finds Ned at church and demands that he retrieve the money.
 Ned takes Barb, the director of the orphanage, on a date to a festival, and they return to her home to make out, but Ned leaves in disgust upon learning Barb is in an open marriage with Sideshow Mel.

 Homer is captured by Seamus and Collette after they mistake him for Ned.
 Knowing they have captured the wrong man, Kostas calls Ned and threatens to kill Homer if Ned calls the police.
 Marge asks Ned if he knows where Homer is, but Ned lies and tells her that Homer left for Shelbyville.

 Marge looks for Homer around Springfield and ends up at Lard Lad's donut shop while Kostas is eating breakfast there.
-After Seamus and Collette attack Comic Book Guy; Fat Tony and his minions Johnny Tightlips, Legs, and Louie confront Kosta and demand that he leave Springfield, but Kostas single-handedly kills them, which also results in the deaths of Disco Stu and Mr. Burns.
+After Seamus and Collette attack Comic Book Guy; Fat Tony and his minions Johnny Tightlips, Legs, and Louie confront Kostas and demand that he leave Springfield, but Kostas single-handedly kills them, which also results in the deaths of Disco Stu and Mr. Burns.
 Kostas spares Marge and leaves, but drops Homer's work ID on his way out, and Marge realizes Kostas has kidnapped Homer.

 While Kostas tortures Homer, Ned prays at church, horrified at himself for the debt, for risking Homer's life and for making out with Barb.